undergrad-partner-school

 Student Services

 There are 24-hour emergency phone and alarm devices.
 There is a security patrol that operates 24 hours a day.
-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of Los Angeles City College.

 All in all, campus life at Los Angeles City College is rich and vibrant and provides all you need for a comfortable stay.